two women smiling

 Best-in-Class for Dizziness and Balance Disorders

-Emory Healthcare ranks among the top facilities in Georgia by Healthgrades for neurological care.
+Emory Healthcare ranks among the top facilities in Georgia for neurological care.
 If you’re experiencing dizziness or unsteadiness, our specialists can help you get back on your feet.

 Each patient’s condition is different.
 Our doctors and vestibular physical therapists provide personalized care based on the underlying cause of your condition and overall health.